-The major in Russian studies consists of eight courses: five languages courses beyond RUSS 103, at least one of which has to be a 300-level seminar, and three courses on Russian literature/culture taught in English.
+The major in Russian Studies consists of eight courses: five language courses beyond RUSS 103, at least one of which has to be a 300-level seminar, and three courses on Russian literature/culture taught in English.
 The 300-level Russian language seminar will fulfill the College Core Curriculum Culminating Experience requirement.
 This requirement also can be fulfilled by an Honors Thesis in Russian.

 The Russian program offers four levels of Russian language study, striving to bring students to the intermediate high/advanced low level according to the ACTFL scale.
 This means that after graduation students are able to function effectively in Russian.
 Students majoring in Russian are strongly urged to deepen their knowledge of the language and country by studying in an approved summer or semester program in Russia.
 Students also may accelerate their language learning through intensive summer language study at other American universities.

 The program offers two different minors: a minor in Russian language requires five Russian language courses; and a minor in Russian area studies requires five courses in the program, two of which may be Russian language courses.
 For both minors at least one of the five courses, taught in either Russian or English, must have a strong literature/culture component.